rust-lang/rfcs/text/0000-default-type-parameter-fallback-take-two.md

 - Allow customization in ways that most users do not care about (abstraction without cost).
 - Allow generalizing impls without breaking inference.

  These were the goals of accepted [RFC 213](https://github.com/rust-lang/rfcs/blob/master/text/0213-defaulted-type-params.md).
-This RFC intends to bring revisit this discussion, with an extended motivation and a better specified API evolution story, so that we may get the feature back on track.
+This RFC revisits that discussion with an extended motivation and a better specified API evolution story, so that we may get the feature back on track.

 The key concrete proposals are: